tactivos/grunt-htmlrefs/README.md

 ## Getting Started

-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-htmlrefs`
+Install this grunt plugin next to your project's gruntfile with: `npm install grunt-htmlrefs`

 Then add this line to your project's `grunt.js` gruntfile: